LAS 100: College Success for International Students

 Nikia BrownNikia Brown is a Philadelphia native with an unyielding passion for people and places.
 Growing up in a Caribbean household, kindled within her a strong desire to build bridges between people of diverse cultures.
 After teaching English as a second language in South Korea, she obtained her first master’s degree in sociology at Sungkyunkwan University where she researched the identity negotiation of youth born to multicultural families.
 Upon her return to the States, she worked in youth development and civic engagement and completed a subsequent master’s degree in intercultural and international communication at The American University School of International Service in Washington, D.C.
 In Nikia's current role as the Associate Director for Intercultural and Global Learning – International Student Experience, she supports international students in their transition to UIUC and develops intercultural programs for domestic and international students.
 In addition to being a travel enthusiast, she is passionate about creating platforms that enable individuals to become agents of their own change

-LAS 100 student interns
+LAS 100 instructors and and interns